...

 Examine the design requirement of your product to determine if all the fillets and chamfers are crucial.
 Consequentially, you can remove unnecessary features and save material.

-More importantly, use fillet and chamfer sizes according to functional requirements while reducing material.
+More importantly, use fillet vs chamfer sizes according to functional requirements while reducing material.
 Additionally, you can achieve similar results at reduced cost with smaller radii or chamfer angles.

 XinCheng Helps to Create Necessary Fillet and Chamfer

-XinCheng is the ideal and reliable partner for you whenever you need the help of professionals choosing between fillet and chamfer for your parts.
+Xc Machining is the ideal and reliable partner for you whenever you need the help of professionals choosing between fillet vs chamfer for your parts.
 With extensive CNC machining capabilities, our team of experienced engineers possesses the right skillsets to handle all your prototyping and manufacturing needs.
 Contact us today to start a new project!

 Read More: CNC Machining vs 3D Printing